madmachineio/docs/docs/learn/projects/pong.md

 ## Project overview

-1. The game will start with the ball moving at a specified speed from its starting position.
+* The game will start with the ball moving at a specified speed from its starting position.
 The ball will move in both the x and y directions.
-2. Each player rotates a potentiometer to move the paddle in order to hit the ball.
+* Each player rotates a potentiometer to move the paddle in order to hit the ball.
-3. Handle collision:
+* Handle collision:
     * **Wall Collision**: If the ball collides with the top or bottom wall, it will bounce off and change its vertical direction.
     * **Paddle Collision**: If the ball collides with a paddle, it will bounce off and change its horizontal direction.
-4. Scoring:
+* Scoring:
     * If a player fails to hit the ball and it passes the paddle, the opponent will **score** a point.
 The ball's position and speed will be reset for the next serve.
     * If either player reaches the **score limit**, the game ends.
-6. The players can press the reset button to start a new game with scores reset to zero.
+* The players can press the reset button to start a new game with scores reset to zero.

 ## Example code

+You can download the project source code [here](https://github.com/madmachineio/MadExamples/tree/main/Examples/SwiftIOPlayground/03MoreProjects/Pong).

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';